Who Buys International Health Insurance?

-Who Buy International Health Insurance?
-When it comes to buy international insurance plan, there are various reasons and profiles of people who buy it.
+We oftent get asked by expats who buys international health insurance coverage?
+When it comes to buying an international insurance plan, there are various reasons and profiles of people who buy it.
 Mostly it someone who is living outside their country of citizenship, often known as expats, global nomads, global citizens, and digital nomads.
-It could be someone who took a position with their company overseas and will be living in a foreign country for the next two years or more.
+It could be someone who took a position with their company overseas and will live in a foreign country for the next two or more years.
 Or it could be someone who decided to travel the world for a year and will be moving from one country to another.

 Profiles of Expats and Global Nomads Who Buy International Health Insurance